elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ![](qscores.gif)

-*Table 1 Phred+33/+64 scale* - **add source**
+*Table 1 Phred+33/+64 scale* - **source:usearchv11 page**

 Every ASCII character represents the error propability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
 Bases with a quality score close to 1 are seen as an undeterminated based and represented as 'N'.

 The quality, length and number of reads have an tremendous effect on the final results of experiments.
 Since the desired 'quality/quantity ratio' of the reads is depending on the further approach, we generated the program 'fastqtrimmer.py'.

 This program allows to trim and filter Next-Generation Sequencing data from  Illumina platforms.
 Whereby, the  trimming and filtering parameters, quality, number of unknown bases and read length, can be defined by the user.

-Further the program allows to generate a statistic summary file of the FASTQ file.

-*Note*: The statistic function is implemented as a feature and thus wont be described in depth, in the chapters.

 ## 2. Theory
 As described in the introduction every read in a FASTQ file consists of four lines.
 This convention is the base of the program.
 Thus, the file get read into a list and all following operations are perforemd by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line and so on).